Home Sound Insulation

 Floor plan layout and good home sound insulation

 Here are a few things to consider about how the layout of your home contributes to your home sound insulation.

 - If possible locate pumps away from the living space.
 If possible put the pumps outside in a separate 'pump house'.
 This can take the form of a small outdoor cupboard right beside your home.
-If the pumps do need to be inside, specify that the cupboard that houses them is insulated with one of the sound insulation products available to keep the noise in. and yet
+If the pumps do need to be inside, specify that the cupboard that houses them is insulated with one of the sound insulation products available to keep the noise in.

 - Large rooms with uninterrupted long flat and hard surfaces will tend to be noisier than small rooms with nooks and crannies and lots of soft furnishings (carpets or rugs, upholstered furniture and curtains).
 This means that open plan kitchen dining spaces are the most at risk of having a poor home sound insulation.
 This is due to their size and the fact that often most of the surfaces are hard.